the-turing-way/the-turing-way/book/website/ethical-research/README.md

 We are people <Ismael, Laura, Sophia> currently developing the Ethical Research Chapter of The Turing Way and are super excited to have you here.

-Laura is a PhD student at the University of Essex, UK.
+Laura is a PhD student in the Human Rights Centre at the University of Essex, UK.
+She is researching the human rights implications of the use of data-driven technologies in the UK public sector, focusing on gender stereotyping and gender discrimination.
+Her background is in human rights research and gender: you can read more about her here: https://lauracarter.github.io/.

 ## Vision and Goal
 Our Vision is to create a framework that supports an ethical research mindset and its practical application within a researcher-driven data science community.